theyosh/TerrariumPI/docs/_tabs/setup.md

 : Select the white balance correction option.

 Archiving
 : Select the archiving type.
-This can either be motion or timebased.
+This can either be motion or time based.

 Archive light state
 : Select the state of the lights for making archive images.
 In order to use this, make sure this webcam is selected at the correct [enclosure](#enclosures)